Subtitles and Transcript

 0:38 (Video) Narrator: Eventually, these beasts are going to live in herds on the beaches.
 Theo Jansen is working hard on this evolution.

-0:48 Theo Jansen: I want to put these forms of life on the beaches.
+0:49 Theo Jansen: I want to put these forms of life on the beaches.
 And they should survive over there, on their own, in the future.
-Learning to live on their own -- and it'll take couple of more years to let them walk on their own.
+Learning to live on their own — and it'll take couple of more years to let them walk on their own.

-1:16 Narrator: The mechanical beasts will not get their energy from food, but from the wind.
+1:15 Narrator: The mechanical beasts will not get their energy from food, but from the wind.
 The wind will move feathers on their back, which will drive their feet.
 The beast walks sideways on the wet sand of the beach, with its nose pointed into the wind.
 As soon as it walks into either the rolling surf or the dry sand, it stops, and walks in the opposite direction.

 1:43 Evolution has generated many species.

-2:21 TJ: This is a herd, and it is built according to genetical codes.
+2:21 TJ: This is a herd, and it is built according to genetic codes.
 And it is a sort of race, and each and every animal is different, and the winning codes will multiply.

 5:17 Can I have the feeler here?
 OK.
 Good.
 So, they have to survive all the dangers of the beach, and one of the big dangers is the sea.
 This is the sea.
 And it must feel the water of the sea.
-And this is the water feeler.
-And what's very important is this tube.
+And this is the water feeler, and what's very important is this tube.
 It sucks in air normally, but when it swallows water, it feels the resistance of it.
-So imagine that the animal is walking towards the sea.
-As soon as it touches the water, you should hear a sort of sound of running air.
-Yes!
-So if it doesn't feel, it will be drowned, OK?
+So, imagine that the animal is walking towards the sea.
+As soon as it touches the water — you should hear a sound of running air.

 7:46 The nose is fixed, the whole animal is fixed.
-The wind may turn, but the animal will turn always its nose into the wind.
+The wind may turn, but the animal will always turn its nose into the wind.
 Now, another couple of years, and these animals will survive on their own.
 I still have to help them a lot.

 8:03 Thank you very much, ladies and gentlemen.
-(Applause).